GordonFreemanK/gfk-image/README.md

 ### 2. Injecting `pwsh.exe` into digiKam

-On Windows, the [digiKam User Shell Script plugin code](https://github.com/KDE/digikam/blob/master/core/dplugins/bqm/custom/userscript/userscript.cpp) runs the user-defined script by splitting the script into its component lines, serializing them using the [& operator](https://bashitout.com/2013/05/18/Ampersands-on-the-command-line.html) and passing the result to the [Windows command prompt](https://en.wikipedia.org/wiki/Cmd.exe).
+On Windows, the [digiKam User Shell Script plugin code](https://github.com/KDE/digikam/blob/master/core/dplugins/bqm/custom/userscript/userscript.cpp) runs the user-defined script by splitting the script into its component lines, serializing them using the [& operator](https://bashitout.com/2013/05/18/Ampersands-on-the-command-line.html) and passing the result to `sh` on Linux or [cmd](https://en.wikipedia.org/wiki/Cmd.exe).

 In order to avoid `cmd.exe` altogether, we inject a standalone executable, called `cmd.exe`, but which is really a PowerShell bootstrapper,  in the digiKam application path where it will take precedence over the actual Windows command prompt executable.
 This executable takes the arguments passed by the digiKam plugin and reconstructs the original user-defined script by replacing `&` with new lines, then passes it for execution to `pwsh.exe` (PowerShell Core).